Page views in 2024 to date: 13

 Gross images:

-Micro images:
+Microscopic images:

 What is your diagnosis?

-Keratoacanthoma
+Diagnosis: Keratoacanthoma

 Discussion:

 Histologically, the early phase is composed of well circumscribed solid lobules of large, pale squamous cells with little keratinization.
-The follicular infundibulum is distorted, and there is mild atypia.
+The follicular infundibulum is distorted and there is mild atypia.
 The stable phase, which is often excised, has a central crater filled with keratin, but no granular layer.
 There are larger and more irregular infiltrating squamous nests and islands, accompanied by a marked inflammatory infiltrate with lichenoid features and eosinophils but no plasma cells.
 The squamous cells may be deeply infiltrative, with microabscesses of neutrophils and eosinophils approaching the surface.
 There is also often marked atypia with mitotic figures, atypical mitotic figures at the periphery, perineural invasion and rarely vascular invasion.
-The regressing (resolving) phase is characterized by a keratin filled crater, but with mature epithelium without atypia.
-There is flattening of the cup-shape, horizontal fibrosis in dermis, reduced inflammation and perforating elastic fibers (J Cutan Pathol 2012;39:243).
+The regressing (resolving) phase is characterized by a keratin filled crater but with mature epithelium without atypia.
+There is flattening of the cup shape, horizontal fibrosis in dermis, reduced inflammation and perforating elastic fibers (J Cutan Pathol 2012;39:243).

-Most lesions regress, but show persistent crateriform architecture (J Am Acad Dermatol 2012 Apr 19 [Epub ahead of print]).
-Rare metastases have been reported (but see Semin Diagn Pathol 2009;26:150).
-Traditional treatment is surgical, but intralesional methotrexate (Can J Plast Surg 2011;19:e15) and topical imiquimod cream (Ann Dermatol 2011;23:357) have also been effective.
+Most lesions regress, but show persistent crateriform architecture (J Am Acad Dermatol 2012;67:1008).
+Rare metastases have been reported (Semin Diagn Pathol 2009;26:150).
+Traditional treatment is surgical but intralesional methotrexate and topical imiquimod cream have also been effective (Can J Plast Surg 2011;19:e15, Ann Dermatol 2011;23:357).